Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Coralogix helps you overcome this struggle by providing you a way to automatically ship your metrics into your Coralogix account and store them long-term without making complex changes to your Prometheus architecture.

-New!
-You can now enjoy our new APM features when using OpenTelemetry collector with a Kubernetes processor and Prometheus.
+Enjoy our new APM features when using OpenTelemetry collector with a Kubernetes processor and Prometheus.

 Send Prometheus Metrics to Coralogix